Python Breeder

 My ball python just finished shedding and now he has this green stuff coming out of his heat sensors above his mouth.
 It's not like mucus.
 It's bright and almost looks like paint.
 Is this normal??

-Asked by danni almost 11 years ago
+Asked by danni over 11 years ago

 A green liquid coming from his heat pits?
 That's definitely not normal.
 I have no experience with that, nor have I ever heard about anyone else experiencing it.
 If it continues, I would suggest taking him to your vet.